 For me, the problem was a motor that was in the process of failing.
-It is a bit hard to describe the sound that it was making, so here is a link to a video showing the sound of the motor failing, and here is a video showing the sound of the new motor assembly.
+It is a bit hard to describe the sound that it was making, so here is a link to a video showing the sound of the failing motor and the sound of the new motor.

 Tools and Supplies Needed for this Repair